getchip/PocketCHIP-Docs/source/includes/_making.md

 # Making Stuff
+CHIP is more than cool, small, inexpensive computer.
+It's a complete system for building projects that require remote control, network connectivity, and physical interfacing with people and the environment.
+CHIP's pin headers have all the connections to make this happen.
+An annotated diagram of the pin headers can be found in the [hardware section](#pin-headers) of this manual.

 ## GPIO
 GPIO provides basic digital connections to the physical world to create physical products with CHIP.
 These pins can act as 'reads' or 'writes', for example, to sense switch positions or turn an LED on or off.